nebojsa-prodana/spanish-long-term-visa-docker/README.md

 ## Overview

-This repository contains a Docker-based workaround for applying for long-term residency in Spain through the official government website.
-Unfortunately, the Spanish government's digital signature system is severely outdated and insecure, requiring obsolete browser technology that modern systems no longer support.
+This repository contains a Docker-based workaround for Spain's breathtakingly progressive government website - a masterful tribute to 2009 featuring exquisitely outdated, deliciously insecure browser technology that modern systems have rather rudely abandoned.

-## Why This Exists

-This workaround exists because:

-1. **Government Negligence**: Spanish authorities have failed to update their systems for over 15 years
-2. **Technical Debt**: The system was built with obsolete technology and never modernized
-3. **User Impact**: Citizens are forced to use insecure software to access government services
-4. **Digital Divide**: Modern computers cannot access basic government services

-This is a clear failure of digital governance and puts citizens at risk by forcing them to use vulnerable software.
+**Website in question**: https://sede.administracionespublicas.gob.es/ (Spanish government digital services portal)

+This magnificent digital archaeology represents the pinnacle of **nepomancy**.

+**nepomancy** /ˈnepəˌmænsɪ/ *noun* (informal, derogatory)

+**1.** The dark art of combining nepotistic appointments with spectacular incompetence to create public services that defy both logic and functionality.

+**2.** A system of governance where family connections supersede qualifications, resulting in multigenerational technological dysfunction.

+**3.** The mystical practice of transforming taxpayer funds into hereditary contractor profits while delivering Stone Age technology.

+*Etymology: nepo- (from nepotism) + -mancy (divination/magic).
+First observed in Spanish governmental IT procurement, circa 2009.*

+**Disclaimer**: This system represents genuine institutional nepomancy - not satire.
+A digital monument to nepotistic procurement and hereditary incompetence that costs Spanish taxpayers millions annually while delivering Stone Age technology through multigenerational contractor bloodlines.

 ## The Problem

-The Spanish government's visa application system has not been updated in over a decade and requires:
+Spain's government has achieved the impossible: creating a visa system so magnificently broken it requires archaeological software to function.
+These technological visionaries insist on:

+![Spanish Government System Requirements](requirements-screenshot.png) *Official Spanish government website requirements - genuinely demanding 2009-era software*

-- **Java Runtime Environment (JRE) 6/7** with browser plugin support
+- **Java Runtime Environment (JRE) 6/7** - Artisanal software with more security holes than Swiss cheese
-- **Legacy browsers** that support NPAPI plugins (deprecated since 2015)
+- **Legacy browsers** supporting NPAPI plugins (deprecated 2015 for being malware delivery systems, but Spain recognises quality)
-- **Outdated operating systems** (Windows 2000/XP/Vista/7)
+- **Heritage operating systems** (Windows 2000/XP/Vista/7) - OS versions predating smartphones, because progress is terribly vulgar
-- **Ancient browser versions** that have known security vulnerabilities

-![Spanish Government System Requirements](requirements-screenshot.png)

-*Screenshot showing the outdated system requirements from the official Spanish government website*

-As shown in the official requirements above, the system demands:
-- JRE 6 update 17 or higher (released in 2009!)
-- Internet Explorer 7+ or very old versions of Firefox/Chrome
-- Support for Java applets in browsers (deprecated technology)

-Modern browsers have completely removed support for Java plugins due to security concerns, making it impossible to complete the digital signature process required for visa applications.
+- **Ancient browsers** with vulnerabilities so numerous they'd make medieval siege warfare look secure

+Modern browsers sensibly purged Java plugin support years ago.
+Spain graciously permits authentic governmental computing by forcing you to install digital time bombs just to fill out forms.

 ## The Solution

-This Docker container provides a legacy environment with:
+**Fear not.** Here you have a digital containment facility for this radioactive Spanish malware.
+This Docker container serves as your hazmat suit, isolating the toxic 2009-era software whilst keeping your actual computer safely in this century:

-- **Ubuntu 20.04** base system (AMD64 architecture for legacy compatibility)
+- **Ubuntu 20.04** (AMD64 - ARM processors weren't enlightened enough for 2009)
-- **OpenJDK 8** with browser plugin support (compatible with Java 7 applets)
+- **OpenJDK 8** with browser necromancy (the final JRE before antivirus software intervened)
-- **Firefox ESR 52** (the last version to support NPAPI plugins)
+- **Firefox ESR 52** (archaeologically preserved from the epoch of blissful vulnerability)
-- **AutoFirma 1.9** (Spanish government's digital signature tool)
+- **AutoFirma 1.9** (Spain's digital signature tool, reliable as a chocolate teapot)
-- **VNC access** through web browser for remote GUI interaction
+- **VNC access** (direct contact would constitute digital suicide)

 ## System Requirements